01 / Kozy Payments · first-party, built in

 The Reseller Stack.

-Each box in this chain takes a margin.
+A resold gateway stack stands between the dealer and the card networks.
 The ERP markets the gateway under its own name; the gateway resells the processor; the processor settles to the acquirer.
-Four mouths to feed before interchange.
+Four layers in the way.

 01Dealer's office app